 Herman Van Rompuy goes on explaining about what should be the priorities to help the countries to recover from the pandemic crisis: “We need to work together to emerge from the crisis in solidarity.”

 Herman van Rompuy will be leading Changing the Climate of Aggression and Restoring Trust, the next Bonnevaux Speaker Series talk on 9th March (8:00 – 9:30 pm French Time).
-You can learn more and register on the event page here.

 Listen to the full podcast talk here or read part of the podcast transcripts below.